Conservation Workshop for HBCU Students

 Goal

-This workshop series introduces students from Historically Black Colleges and Universities (HBCUs) to conservation as a potential career path.
-Students from a variety of disciplines will have the opportunity to learn the principles of photograph conservation and engage with the Johnson Publishing Company (JPC) Archive.
-These workshops are part of an effort to diversify the conservation profession, ensuring that a plurality of voices—including historically underrepresented minorities—get to decide what is preserved and how.
+This workshop series is designed to introduce students from Historically Black Colleges and Universities (HBCUs) to conservation as a potential career path.
+Students from a variety of disciplines have the opportunity to learn the principles of photograph conservation and engage with the Johnson Publishing Company (JPC) Archive.
+These intensive week-long workshops are part of an effort to diversify the conservation profession, ensuring that a plurality of voices—including historically underrepresented minorities—get to decide what is preserved and how.

 Outcome

-The workshops take place every summer in conjunction with the processing of the archive.
-The first pilot workshop was held in July 2023.
-The workshops include lectures, discussions and meetings with conservators, archivists, and curators, as well as practical tutorials.
+The workshops take place each summer between 2023 and 2025 in conjunction with the processing of the archive.
+They include lectures, discussions and meetings with conservators, archivists, and curators, as well as practical tutorials.
 Students learn to identify photographic processes, assess the condition of photographs, and perform entry-level treatments such as surface cleaning under the guidance of expert photographs conservators.

 Background